Weight Loss 411

 To find what your current maintenance level would be, multiply your current weight x 12.
 For example, a 185lb person x 12 would have a calorie maintenance level of 2,220 per day.
 This is your base to work from.

-You can then subtract your daily count for losing weight, or add calories to gain mass, i.e. size.
-However, right now we’re not “bulking”.
+You then can subtract your daily count for losing weight, or add calories to gain mass, i.e. size.
+However, right now we’re not discussing “bulking”.
 (More on that later)

-Getting in the habit of reading labels helped me get a solid understanding of counting my daily intake.
+Getting in the habit of reading labels helped me get a solid understanding of figuring out my own daily intake.

-Granted these labels are typically based on a 2,000 calorie a day diet, again it is a base in which to work from.
+Granted, these labels are typically based on a 2,000 calorie a day diet, however it is a base in which to work from.

 Now, time to start counting.